UO-CIS211/calculator/doc/HOWTO.md

 arithmetic expressions) and one of the two calculators that use it.

-One of the two calculators will take a conventional algebraic notation, e.g., ```( 5 + 3 ) * 4``` should produce 32.
-I will provide
+One of the two calculators will take a conventional algebraic notation, e.g., ```( 5 + 3 ) * 4``` should produce `32`.
+I will provide the
- that one.
-The other calculator will take reverse Polish notation (RPN), in which we would write the same expression as ```5 3 + 4 *```.
-Both of these calculators will work by first translating the input into an expression tree, and then evaluating the expression tree.
-The expression tree is what you will build.
+_parser_ that converts an expression like ```(5+3)*4``` into a _tree_, and you will provide the methods for calculating the result `32` from the tree.
+The other calculator will take reverse Polish notation (RPN), also called _postfix_, in which we would write the same expression as ```5 3 + 4 *```.
+You will provide the code for translating this postfix expression into the same tree form.

+There will be two main parts.  `expr.py` will define the classes for nodes of expression trees.
+The classes defined in `expr.py` will be used by both versions of the calculator.  `rpncalc.py` will be the calculator for reverse Polish notation.

-## expr.py
+## Expressions

 We want to represent expressions as objects.
-Some of the kinds of expressions we want to represent include:
+Expressions we want to represent include:

 * Integer constants, like 5.
 The value of an integer constant is itself.
 This will be class IntConst, and we'll create it